— from the Sisters

 Some of our fondest memories rally around cookies.
 For most people, including our family, the cookie embodies all the warm feelings of home and family.

 It all began one day in 2010 when we, Anna and Sarah, baked our Dad a batch of cookies to take to work with him at the Moscow Post Office.
 The cookies were so good that his co-workers insisted we sell them at the Moscow Farmers Market.
 So on a whim that spring, our Mom, Connie, helped us (we were 12 and 8 years old) rent a children’s booth at the Market.
 We baked 12 dozen chocolate chip cookies to sell.
-In less than two hours the cookies were gone.
+In less than two hours the cookies were sold.

 The following weekend we baked twice as many cookies, and once again they sold out quickly.
 Throughout the summer, we worked really hard to keep up with the growing demand for the cookies.
 When the Farmers Market ended in October, we were tired, but we had learned so much!
 How to greet and serve customers, count change, and save some of our proceeds to buy ingredients for the following week.

 Sisters Cookies became so popular in the first summer that our Mom needed to run the business the next year.
 She rented a full-size booth and added more delicious cookie varieties.
 Soon local coffee shops started asking for cookies.
 Repeat customers were the norm.
 Sales revenues increased.
 If ever a successful business happened unexpectedly, Sisters Cookies is a perfect example.